To start a meal worm colony, you will need the following supplies:- Plastic container with secure lid

 To save yourself from puking, quickly add oatmeal to cover them up.
 Add enough that they are completely covered.
 Your meal worms will be eating this oatmeal to become fat and delicious for your pet.
 The oatmeal also adds some fiber to your pet's diet :)

-Then add one or two slices of carrot to the top of the oatmeal.
+Then add one slice of carrot to the top of the oatmeal.
 You can also use apple, but carrot doesn't go moldy as fast.
 This provides the nutrients and water that your mealworms will need to stay alive.
 You must change out the carrot once per week so that it stays fresh.

 Next, add your live mealworms.
 I won't lie, they look pretty gross like this.